 - Click on “Search Forms” in the top right corner of the page

-- Choose the relevant application – Curricular Practical Training (CPT)
+- Choose the relevant request – Curricular Practical Training (CPT)

 - Read the directions and complete all sections of the application